vokegpu/anubis-graphics-kit/README.md

 # anubis-graphics-kit

-OpenGL 4, used to learn shading algorhtims.
+OpenGL 4, used to learn shading algorithms.

 # Features